-War graves are defined as interring those who died as members of Her Majesty's Forces, including Imperial and Allied forces, between 4 August 1914 and 31 August 1921, and after the Second World War, between 3 September 1939 and 31 December 1947.
+War graves are defined as interring those who died as members of His Majesty's Forces, including Imperial and Allied forces, between 4 August 1914 and 31 August 1921, and after the Second World War, between 3 September 1939 and 31 December 1947.

-The care for these graves included 'nermanent' grave work, which was defined by the commission as execting headstones and grassing graves.
+headstones and grassing graves.
 This work eventually needed maintenance, which was carried out by Public Works at the government's expense.